kent-map/kent/artists/README.md

-.ve-header "Artists and Illustrators" gh:kent-map/images/artists/artists sticky=true
+.ve-header "Artists and Designers" gh:kent-map/images/artists/artists sticky=true
     - [Home](/)
     - [About](/about)

-Painters, illustrators, cartoonists and muralists have been inspired by Kent's rich landscape.
+Architects, designers, painters, illustrators, cartoonists and muralists have been inspired by Kent's rich landscape.

 # &nbsp; {.cards}